Research Software Engineers: Career Entry Points and Training Gaps: RSE Career Entry Points

-\textbf{Awareness}.
 As with the previous entry point, undergraduate students are unlikely to be aware of the RSE career path and perhaps even with research in general.
 Without exposure to graduate level research, the concept of research software is more abstract.
 Therefore they are unaware of the potentially interesting, societally-relevant, and intellectual challenging projects associated with research software engineering.

-\textbf{Preparation}.
 Like all entry-level and early career professionals, a new RSE needs a significant amount of supervision and guidance.
 The aspects unique to RSEs in this category (as opposed to all entry-level positions) that seem to cause the most problems stem from elements inherent to the research workflow.
 This includes (a) the often nebulous and vague requirements of research software, (b) the incentives and priorities of researchers, and (c) the variation and inconsistency between projects.

-\textbf{Lack of software engineering skills}.
 Some CS students may not learn software engineering, or how to apply it.
 In this case, computer science can be seen as similar to any other discipline.
 However, the number of computing courses likely means that these RSEs have had some exposure to some software engineering practices, particularly at universities that emphasize using common tools and practices to prepare their students for jobs in industry.